lamm45/nhl/README.md

 ```
 from the repository root folder.
 Run `src/nhl --help` to see all available command-line options.

-The easiest way to "install" `nhl` is to create a symbolic link to it and put the link in a folder which is in `$PATH`.
+The easiest way to "install" `nhl` is to create a symbolic link in a folder which is in `$PATH`.
 For example, if `<repo>` is the repository root folder,
 ```
 ln -s <repo>/src/nhl ~/bin/nhl